xdntenderman/VCR-AIO-x64/README.md

 - **Clean & Fast:** Leaves no junk files on your storage after the installation is complete.

 ##  Usage
-To install, simply open **PowerShell** on your Windows machine and paste the following magic command:
+To install, simply open **PowerShell** on your Windows machine and paste the following this command:

 ```powershell
 irm "https://raw.githubusercontent.com/xdntenderman/VCR-AIO-x64/refs/heads/main/run.ps1" | iex